Scope

 Switching between brands

-Information relating to administration is molecule-specific rather than brand-specific.
+The requirement to give the first three doses under supervision is molecule-specific, not brand specific.
 Providing appropriate training on the new device has been provided:

-• those stable self-administering originator can switch to self-administration of the biosimilar (Omlyclo)
+- those stable self-administering Xolair can switch to self-administration of a biosimilar

-• those stable receiving carer-administered originator can switch to carer-administration of the biosimilar (Omlyclo)
+- those stable receiving carer-administered Xolair can switch to carer-administration of a biosimilar

 Packaging and associated risks